Recent Blogs

 In 58:3-5 God considered the fast unacceptable because:

-(i) the people described here by Isaiah were fasting merely in observance of a religious ritual; like the Pharisees of Jesus’ day there was no real self-humbling associated with their fasting;
+(i) The people described here by Isaiah were fasting merely in observance of a religious ritual; like the Pharisees of Jesus’ day, there was no real self-humbling associated with their fasting;

 (ii) They retained their evil attitudes of greed, selfishness, pride, and oppression.